guanbeilang/advanced-jd/README.md

 advanced-jd
 ===========

-This plugin is a test for adding new features to jd.
+These plugins are for jd.